 You can use these components to build a one-page look at an entire business model, which was the purpose of its design.

 While similar in appearance, you may notice the business model canvas has a larger focus on the business and its interactions with other business aspects around it, especially the customers.
-Contrast that to the lean canvas which looks more toward solving specific problems to facilitate growth.
+Contrast that to the lean canvas, which looks more toward solving specific problems to facilitate growth.

 A tremendous number of product strategy frameworks exist, and variations of those exist as well.
 These samples should illustrate the fact that you have a lot to consider when it comes to crafting a viable product strategy.
-Frameworks can help take out a lot of the guesswork and show you ways to innovate, achieve goals, and new ways to think about your product.

 How to choose the right framework for your business